pnsemyonov/selenium-webdriver/README.md

 Final layer of abstraction is so called `Wizard` (single or multi-page dialog) which allows to execute complex UI operations rather that interacting with separate components.

+The API has been developed as part of in-house test framework.